arjunpat/intellecture/docs/api/live-lecture-student.md

   "type": "new_question",
   "question_uid": "X8udiUQ8fN6F27C",
   "creator_uid": "rUJyP317iuZErNlhrn2",
-  "question": "What is the relationship between voltage and a Gaussian surface?"
+  "question": "What is the relationship between voltage and a Gaussian surface?", "elapsed": 1829
 }
 ```